sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Critical decision method (learner interviews expert)
     - Structured expert interview
 - SE 360: To help learners develop metacognitive skills, ask them to reflect on their experiences.
-- SH 209: Require learners to reflect on their experiences and keep a log of their work to help support development of strategies.
-Such questions as
-    - What did you learn?
-    - What do you need to wkro on?
-    - What would you do differently?
-    - How have you progressed?
-- SH 215: Scaffold learners in their metacognitive processes by starting with a ton of aids, and gradually weaning them off.
-- SH 210-211: Ask learners to complete a "exam wrapper" to evaluate their own study skills.
-Ask learners:
-    - What type of errors do you make?
-    - How did you study?
-    - What would you do differently?
-- SB 364-365: To support mastery-based goals, encourage learners to attribute success and failure to things within their control.
-- SB 320: Metacognitive skills are not hopeless.
-    - Cites Hacker, Bol, Horgan, and Rakow (2000)
-- SB 324: Supporting metacognitive skills improves transfer.
-    - Cites Azevedo and Cromley, 2004
-- SB 327-328: Metacognitive skills are highly domain-specific.
-    - Cites Perkins & Saloman, 1989; Gott & Lesgold, 2000
-- SB 328: Experts vary greatly in their metacogntive processes; experts spend more time on analysis, planning, and verification whereas novices focus on exploring.
-    - Cites Schoenfeld, 1987
-- SB 330-331: Ask learners questions as they practice to develop their self-monitoring skills.
-- SB 331-332: To support metacognitive development, create an environment where mistakes are okay.
-    - Cites Gott & Lesgold, 2000
-- SB 316: Defines four components of metacognitive skills: a) setting goals, b) planning, 3) monitoring, and 4) making adjustments.
-    - Cites Greene and Azevedo (2007)
-- SH 195: People are generally weak at evaluating their own strengths and weaknesses.
-Novice learners are more likely to evaluate themselves poorly than experts.
-This interferes with metacognitive processes.
-    - Cites Dunning, 2007; Hacker et al., 2000
 - SH 196: Learners are just as likely to plan incorrectly as we are to underplan.
     - Cites Chi et al., 1989; Hayes & Flower, 1986; Schoenfeld, 1987; Carey et al., 1989
 - SH 197-198: Learners should be prompted regularly, either by themselves or externally, "Is this plan working, or would something else work better?"
 This greatly supports metacognitive processes.